Tofthaslund/Fit4You/README.md

 -   browse programs by category and type, so that I can quickly find what I am looking for.
 -   sort programs to adjust the order according to my needs.
 -   be able to search for specific programs, to quickly find what I need.
--   access class details, to get more information on the class.
+-   access program details, to get more information on the program.
 -   be able to choose a program, to buy according to my needs.
 -   read information about fitness arts in general, with a view to exploring new programs.